The screenshots below say CSE 163 instead of CSE 391, but the instructions are the same!

-Say you want to join lecture on Friday, October 2.
-You will click on the event called “CSE 391 Class Session” in the calendar for that day, and then click “Click here to join Zoom Meeting: …” shown in the picture below.
+Say you want to join office hours on Friday, April 1.
+You will click on the event called “CSE 391 Office Hours” in the calendar for that day, and then click “Click here to join Zoom Meeting: …” shown in the picture below.
 Note that your calendar will likely have more than one event per day, so make sure you click the right event!
 This will then launch Zoom so you can join the meeting (or launch the Zoom app if you have downloaded that).

 Accessing Class Session Recordings¶

 The course staff does not think the lecture recordings will be particularly useful, since the majority of the time will be spent having you actively working on problems, but we will have them uploaded in case you can’t attend!
 All of the “content” for that day will be in the videos posted on the calendar.
 There are no recordings of quiz sections or office hours.
 The university recommends that these events should not be recorded for student privacy reasons since they are not recorded in a regular quarter.

 To access recordings of the lecture sessions, you will need to click Panopto Recordings in Canvas.
 Navigate to Canvas and click the Panopto Recordings in the left-hand side.

 - If you are new to Zoom, you can always start your own call to get familiar with the interface!

 - Be respectful of one another and to the course staff!
 Anything you would say or do in a Zoom call should match your behavior in-person!
 Be kind to everyone and think carefully about how your written messages come off in terms of tone.
 Some examples:

 - When writing out messages in a chat, it’s usually convenient to make your messages short.
 However, short messages can sometimes come off as having an angry or dissatisfied tone, so think carefully about how someone will read the message you send!